System Design Space

 • Wikipedia notes that in 5.0 the default write concern was raised to majority (w:majority).

-Practical lesson for system design: When choosing MongoDB, it is important to agree in advance what guarantees the product needs (latency vs safety), and check that the configuration and drivers actually set the expected read/write levels.
+Practical lesson for system design: when choosing MongoDB, agree upfront on the guarantees the product needs, then verify that configuration, drivers, and query paths actually set the expected read and write levels.

 Enable tracking in Settings